Savory Summer Squash Quick Bread

 Game plan: You can also use this recipe to bake savory muffins instead of bread.
 Just use a standard 12-well muffin pan.
 Coat the wells with olive oil and bake the muffins at 350°F until a toothpick inserted into the center comes out clean, about 20 minutes.
 Let the muffins cool for 5 minutes, then remove them from the pan and finish cooling on a wire rack.

-This recipe was featured as part of our summer ingredients photo gallery.
+This was featured as part of our Recipes For Summer Ingredients Photo Gallery.

 - 1/4 cup olive oil, plus more for coating the pan